Benjamin5728/Single-Asset-Class-Portfolio-Optimization-based-on-Deep-Learning/README.md

 # Single-Asset-Class Portfolio Optimization based on Deep Learning

 ## 📈 Project Overview
 This project implements a sophisticated **quantitative equity strategy** focused on the S&P 500 universe.
 It leverages **Deep Learning (Transformer Autoencoders)** and **Unsupervised Clustering** to identify structural market regimes and capture Alpha through dynamic sector rotation.

-Unlike traditional multi-asset portfolios that often dilute returns by over-allocating to "safe havens" (Bonds/Cash), this strategy is designed for **pure equity exposure**, utilizing a **Rolling Walk-Forward** framework to aggressively target high risk-adjusted return opportunities in the stock market.
+Unlike traditional multi-asset portfolios that often dilute returns by over-allocating to "safe havens" (Bonds/Cash), this strategy is designed for **pure equity exposure**, utilizing a **Rolling Walk-Forward** framework to aggressively target high risk-adjusted return opportunities in the stock market, strictly accounting for real-world transaction costs.

 ## 💡 Inspiration & Design Philosophy: The Quest for the "Holy Grail"